brookemstevens/spam_classifier/README.md

 # Spam Detector Capstone Project

 This repository contains a comprehensive spam detection system consisting of a Flask web application and a Chrome browser extension.
-This project provides users with multiple ways to identify spam content using the machine learning model.
+This project provides users with multiple ways to identify spam content using the Naive Bayes model.

 ## Project Overview